 Our advocacy and successes are many.
-As Decreasing the Distance (now SF Parent Coalition), we advocated for the safe reopening of our schools, when the science became clear that schools could and should reopen safely.
+We advocated for the safe reopening of our schools, when the science became clear that schools could and should reopen safely.
 Since then, SF Parent Coalition continues to lift up parent voices and advocate on behalf of students and families.
 All of our work is rooted in the grassroots concerns of our supporters and tsunami of parent volunteer leaders.

 - We received the President’s Award for 2022 by the National Parents Union (NPU), in recognition of our leadership and service to children and families in our community.